 Pheare Alexander

-The author of Str8 Laced and Lot 9, Ms. Alexander boldly occupies a niche within the horror genre that is traditionally both extremely male dominated and written for male audiences, that gory sub-genre filled with brutal dismemberments, slashers and serial killers known as “extreme horror.”
-Her theatrical internet presence reflects her image.
-(Photo by Pheare Alexander)
+An African American author from Chicago, Illinois.
+The author of Str8 Laced and Lot 9, Ms. Alexander occupies a niche within the horror genre that is traditionally male dominated and written for male audiences, a gory sub-genre filled with brutal dismemberments, slashers and serial killers known as “extreme horror.”(Photo by Pheare Alexander)

 Angela C. Allen